 Individual Retirement Account (IRAs)

 IRA accounts are closed without a penalty and distributed to the designated beneficiaries.
 IRA spousal beneficiaries can treat funds as their own.
 A spousal beneficiary may choose to accept the funds from the IRA account as their own and deposit them directly into an IRA account established in their name.
 For non-spousal beneficiaries, the funds are placed into an IRA beneficiary account.
-An HVFCU representative provides the beneficiaries with additional information and disbursement options.
+An HVCU representative provides the beneficiaries with additional information and disbursement options.

 Notify companies and services that electronically deduct funds from the decedent's accounts so that they don't continue to make the deductions.
 Companies include:

 - Credit Card Companies

 - Other Subscription Services